 “We know even more clearly amid the crisis we are going through that all our vulnerabilities are interrelated," he told the summit.
 “Pressure on nature exerted by human activities is increasing inequalities and threatening our health and our security.”

 U.N.
-Secretary-General António Guterres, who has appealed to world leaders to start fixing our “broken” planet by ringing in 2021 with a commitment among all nations to embark on a carbon pollution-neutral future, told the summit that this “must be the year to reconcile humanity with nature.
+Secretary-General António Guterres, who has appealed to world leaders to start fixing our “broken” planet by ringing in 2021 with a commitment among all nations to embark on a carbon pollution-neutral future, told the summit this "must be the year to reconcile humanity with nature.
 Until now, we have been destroying our planet.
-We have been abusing it as if we had a spare one.”
+We have been abusing it as if we had a spare one."

 He said the global effort to recover from the pandemic, which has infected 90 million people and killed 1.9 million worldwide, actually presents an opportunity for nations to adopt and invest in more nature-friendly policies.
 "With smart policies and the right investments," Guterres said, "we can chart a path that brings health to all, revives economies and builds resilience and rescues biodiversity."